Menu Close

 3. Conduction of electrical impulses to the brain (neural pathways).

-(i) Impedance matching mechanism (also known as Transformation action)
+(i) Impedance matching mechanism (also known as Transformation action),

-(ii) Attenuation reflex.
+(ii) Attenuation reflex,

-(iii) Phase differential between cochlear windows.
+(iii) Phase differential between cochlear windows,

 (iv) The natural resonance of external ear and middle ear.

-Hence, greater force is required to cause vibration in the fluid.
-99.9% of sound energy is reflected away from the surface of the water when sound travels from air into water.
-To compensate this loss, the tympanic membrane and the ear ossicles together convert the sound of greater amplitude but lesser force, to a sound of lesser amplitude but greater force.
-This function is called as impedance matching mechanism or the transformer action.”.
+(i) Impedance matching mechanism.
+The vibration transfer is not as simple as it seems because the acoustic impedance (resistance) of inner ear fluids is much more than the air in the middle ear (i.e., impedance mismatch).
+This impedance mismatch requires a greater force to cause vibration in the fluid.
+When sound travels from air into water, 99.9% of the sound energy is reflected away from the water’s surface.
+To overcome this loss, the tympanic membrane and the ear ossicles collaborate to convert the sound from one of greater amplitude but lesser force to one of lesser amplitude but greater force.
+This crucial function is known as the “impedance matching mechanism” or the “transformer action.

 It is accomplished by following three mechanisms: